I love to share advice and tips gleaned from my own experiences.

 3. Start as Early as Possible

 It might seem crazy to think about starting your Christmas shopping around October.
 However the sooner that you start your Christmas shopping, then the quicker you will be finished.
-If also has the added benefit of allowing you to get your shopping done before the crowds start accumulating in shops especially in the month of December.
+It also has the added benefit of allowing you to get your shopping done before the crowds start accumulating in shops, especially in the month of December.

-If you have a Facebook or Instagram account then start following these stores who have a present on these platforms.
+If you have a Facebook or Instagram account then start following these stores that have a presence on these platforms.
 They will often put up posts in advance notifying their followers about when Christmas stock will come in or of upcoming sales or when Christmas gifts will be coming into the store.

 4. Study the Shops

 If you decide to leave your Christmas shopping until the month of December, then before you visit any shops to do your shopping you might want to phone them or check their website to see if they still have the items that you want in their store.